AIA Pittsburgh’s Foundation for Architecture is looking for people who want to…

 Seth currently serves as a partner in his firm, The People Group, where he focuses on building people capacity to create ideal organizations and communities.
 Previously, he managed global executive education programs at Carnegie Mellon University’s Business School, directed Coro’s Leadership New York program, and facilitated Leadership Pittsburgh’s Leadership Development Initiative.
 He also has experience working in local government, economic development, and management consulting.

-Interested applicants must be an Associate AIA member or an AIA member licensed for 10 years or less or an Industry Partner of AIA Pittsburgh.
+Interested applicants must be licensed for 10 years or less.
 Class size is limited.
 Application process is competitive.
 Selected participants will be required to sign a commitment statement with signed acknowledgment and support from their firm/place of employment.

 Application is free!

-$950 tuition will be due upon acceptance into the program.
+Tuition for AIA members is $950 and $1,150 for non-AIA members.
+Tuition will be due upon acceptance into the program.

 Help support the Foundation for Architecture’s programs and opportunities for our local young leaders.